NikSrg/EverydayExtensions/README.md

 # EverydayExtensions
-A little collection of everyday extension for the life of a iOS developer
+A little collection of everyday extension for the life of an iOS developer

 # Installation